arkime/arkimeweb/_wiki/install.md

 Arkime sensors run the capture and viewer tools and process the network traffic.
 The capture tool is responsible for processing and storing the packets along with extracting the metadata to be stored in OpenSearch or Elasticsearch.
 The viewer tool provides the end-user interface, packet retrieval, and some housekeeping functions.
-While it is possible to run both the database and sensors on the same machine, however it is not recommended for production environments.
+It is possible to run both the database and sensors on the same machine, however it is not recommended for production environments.

 If you are interested in how many and types of machines you need for your environment, please see our [hardware estimators](https://arkime.com/estimators).

 ## Linux Distribution

-We recommend using a Long-Term Support (LTS) version of Ubuntu for its extended support window (5 years) and ease of upgrade.
+We recommend using a stable version of Debian or Long-Term Support (LTS) version of Ubuntu.
+Both of these distributions are well supported, receive regular updates, and are easy to upgrade.
-Users of other distributions may need to modify the installation commands.
+Users of other distributions may need to modify the installation commands or run into library compatibility issues.

 ## Installing OpenSearch or Elasticsearch

 Arkime requires a database to store the metadata associated with the network sessions that are processed.
-It is strongly recommended to NOT use the same machines for both the database and the sensors.
+It is strongly recommended to NOT use the same machines for both the database and the sensors in a production environment.
-If you must use the same machines, please use different disk partitions for the database and the saved packets, otherwise, there will be contention for disk space and things may eventually stop working.
+If you must use the same machines, please use different disk partitions for the database and the saved packets, otherwise, there will be contention for disk space and things will eventually stop working.

-We answer many OpenSearch/Elasticsearch questions in our [FAQ](https://arkime.com/faq#elasticsearch).
+We answer many OpenSearch/Elasticsearch questions in the OpenSearch/Elasticsearch section of the [FAQ](https://arkime.com/faq#elasticsearch).

 ### Download and Install OpenSearch or Elasticsearch

-There are many ways to install [OpenSearch](https://opensearch.org/downloads.html) or [Elasticsearch](https://www.elastic.co/downloads/elasticsearch), we recommend using the official packages when possible.
+There are many ways to download and install [OpenSearch](https://opensearch.org/downloads.html) or [Elasticsearch](https://www.elastic.co/downloads/elasticsearch), we recommend using the official packages for your OS distribution when possible.
 For a test environment, running OpenSearch or Elasticsearch on the same machine as the Arkime sensor will work, otherwise, please use separate machines.
 In a production environment, we recommend having at least three machines for OpenSearch/Elasticsearch to provide redundancy, and they work best with three leader/master nodes.
 We currently support both OpenSearch and Elasticsearch equally.

 ### Install and Configure OpenSearch

-Once you download OpenSearch, you can install it by running the following commands:
+Once you download OpenSearch, you can install it by running the following command:
 `apt install ./opensearch-*.deb`

 You'll need to update the JVM heap size in the `/etc/opensearch/jvm.options` file.

 `nano /etc/opensearch/jvm.options`

-look for the following lines and update them:
+look for the following lines:
 ```
 -Xms1g
 -Xmx1g